Air Cadet League of Canada

 British Columbia Provincial Committee

-There are currently 58 Squadrons in BC, geographically grouped into Wings, each with a Wing Chair.
+There are currently 58 Squadrons in BC, geographically grouped into Wings, each with a Group Chair and Wing Chair.

 BCPC’s main areas of responsibility include:

 - The formation of new squadrons

 - One of the requirements for forming a Squadron is that the proposed unit has a Squadron Sponsoring committee.
 BCPC provides assistance, information and training in the establishment of the SSCs.